counter

 How crucial is Young’s Modulus?

 Young’s Modulus is one of the most important factors when using a material for any application.
 It can determine the behavior of a material when subjected to force.
-Whatever we see around us, such as buildings, flyovers, roads, and any other structure, are built around the same concept of force.
+Whatever we see around us, such as buildings, flyovers, roads, and other structures, are built around the same concept of force.

 Kindly share your reviews and thoughts in the comment box.